Navigation

 Some local anaesthetics last for longer than others.
 So, it’s important to discuss this with your anaesthetist or doctor.

 After local anaesthesia, you may be able to go home on the same day.
-If you have a sedative, you’ll need to be monitored for a while afterwards but will still usually be able to go home the same day.
-How quickly you recover will depend on which type of anaesthetic you have.
+If you have a sedative, you’ll need to be monitored for a while afterwards but will usually be able to go home on the same day.
+How quickly you recover will depend on which type of anaesthetic you had.

 If you have regional anaesthesia, it will take some hours before you get your feeling back.
 It’s important to protect the area while you’re still feeling numb, so you don’t hurt yourself.
 As your feeling returns, you may notice a tingling sensation.